Contract and Grant Officer 2

 - Drive change and continuous improvement through individual contributions

-- Demonstrates curiosity and is comfortable with uncertainty and ambiguity
+- Demonstrated curiosity and comfort with uncertainty and ambiguity

 The job duties listed are typical examples of work performed by positions in this job classification and are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Specific duties and responsibilities may vary depending on department or program needs without changing the general nature and scope of the job or level of responsibility.
 Employees may also perform other duties as assigned.